 Include a CV personal statement in your CV.

 Think of it as an introduction to your CV.
-A good CV personal statement or profile works like an irresistible sales pitch.
 Write it well and you’ll make your whole application memorable.
 And you’ll buy yourself much more of the recruiter’s eyetime!

 This guide will show you: